 OK, let’s move up the stack a bit:

-About ten years ago, I had pneumonia, I was walking around with it for a year or so, and it was pretty bad, in both my lungs.
+About ten years ago, I had pneumonia, I was walking around with it for a year or so, and it was pretty bad and in both my lungs.
 I was hit so hard that I passed out in Penn Station, made it home on the train, and landed in the hospital for over a week while they figured out what was wrong with me.
-The internal medicine doctor who finally diagnosed me was an excellent doctor and remained my primary care physician for the following three or four years.
-One day I get a letter that they are shifting the practice to a membership-required practice.
-For $2,500 a year (that was then), I could buy into the practice, if I did not want to pay the $2,500 a year, that was OK, and they would wish me luck in my search for a new primary care physician.
-With managed healthcare erosion impacting service quality, this doctor wanted patients that valued high-quality care, and he was not afraid to put faith in his value, to expose what was occurring in the industry and the constraints he needed to work within, he went as far as to hold seminars for patients so they could understand the why.
-Sure he lost some patients, but in the end, he moved upstream to service patients (customers) with a higher quality of service.
+The internal medicine doctor who finally diagnosed me was excellent and remained my primary care physician for three or four years.
+One day, I got a letter saying they are shifting the practice to a membership-required practice.
+For $2,500 a year (that was then), I could buy into the practice; if I did not want to pay the $2,500 a year, that was OK, and they would wish me luck in my search for a new primary care physician.
+With managed healthcare erosion impacting service quality, this doctor wanted patients who valued high-quality care, and he was not afraid to put faith in his value, to expose what was occurring in the industry and the constraints he needed to work within, he went as far as to hold seminars for patients so they could understand the why.
+Sure, he lost some patients, but in the end, he moved upstream to service patients (customers) with a higher quality of service.

 Let’s look at another medical example.
 My wife needed Mohs surgery years ago; she went to a doctor who took no insurance, who was very expensive, who was backlogged for months, yet this doctor is thriving.